-Austin College is committed to maintaining an environmentally responsible campus which strives to lead by example as demonstrated by the President’s Climate Change Agreement and Austin College’s Thinking Green organization, a student supported initiative which seeks to lower energy use, resource waste, and the overall environmental impact of our student body.
+Austin College is committed to maintaining an environmentally responsible campus which strives to lead by example as demonstrated by the President’s Climate Leadership Agreement and Austin College’s Thinking Green organization, a student supported initiative which seeks to lower energy use, resource waste, and the overall environmental impact of our student body.
 To further support this goal, Austin College has developed an Environmental Management System, which consists of faculty and staff members from across campus who strive to continually improve Austin College’s environmental performance.
 The goals of the Environmental Management System Team include:

 - Promoting awareness and understanding of the environmental impact of daily activities of the faculty, staff, and students